Film / Glorious 39

 Our protagonist, Anne, is the adoptive daughter of Sir Alexander Keyes, a notable politician in favour of appeasing Nazi Germany.
 Anne lives a charmed life, spending most of her days running round the family ruins in Gorgeous Period Dress

-and flirting with her fiancé, Lawrence.
-Until one day, she organises a birthday party for her father...and the mysterious Mr Balcombe shows up.
+and flirting with her boyfriend, Lawrence.
+Until one day, she organises a birthday party for her father... and the mysterious Mr Balcombe shows up.

-At the party, family friend Hector Haldane delivers a passionate speech about the need to stop Nazi tyranny - and some weeks later shoots himself in the head.
-Tragic - but hidden in the family archives Anne finds a recording of Hector's last phone call, which makes it clear that someone was blackmailing him.
+At the party, family friend Hector Haldane delivers a passionate speech about the need to stop Nazi tyranny — and two weeks later apparently kills himself.
+Tragic — but hidden in the family archives Anne finds a recording of Hector, which makes it clear that someone was blackmailing him.

-Meanwhile, at a family picnic the baby Anne was supposed to be looking after goes missing, and only after Anne has roused the entire family to search the woods is he found - safe and sound, exactly where she left him.
+Meanwhile, at a family picnic the baby Anne was supposed to be looking after goes missing, and only after Anne has roused the entire family to search the woods is he found — safe and sound, in a place she'd already looked.
 Anne knows

 Or they appear to, anyway.
 Most of the recordings in the archives have been taken away by Balcombe, but Anne has kept a few hidden.
 Desperate to find some proof of a conspiracy, she listens to them all and hears her brother's voice come through loud and clear.
 Politicians at the highest level of government have been involved in a plan to avoid war at all costs — and now want peace at any cost — and Anne's family are at the heart of it.